anishrverma/Hybrid-Quantum-Endowment-Portfolio-Optimization/README.md

 This qubo is solved by the Variational Quantum Eigensolver (VQE) and Quantum Approximate Optimization Algorithm (QAOA), to select the best $B$ assets from a total of $n$ assets.

 From here, risk-parity analysis is used to weight the assets in the portfolio.
 An extension of this work could explore developing the QUBO to include transaction costs, a more sophisticated measure of risk, etc.

+For a thorough explanation, please see the contents of the 'presentations' directory.